ilanhk/ts-googleMaps/README.md

-use this command to run the app: npx parcel index.html
+Use this command to run the app: npx parcel index.html